The IAS Visa Wizard is the easy way to find the correct visa for you

 There are many occupations which are listed on the UK Shortage Occupation List, and it is important to note that the roles which are placed on the list can vary.

 A Tier 2 Skilled Workers Visa, also known as a Tier 2 (General) Visa will allow you to apply for jobs on the UK Shortage Occupation List.

 With this visa, you can also apply for skilled work on the Shortage Occupation List which you are eligible to do.
-You will need to wait for them to be advertised to UK and EEA nationals first.

 Getting the right documents to support your eligibility can mean the difference between having your Work Visa application accepted or rejected.
 There are thousands of cases every year which refused down due to having incorrect or insufficient paperwork.